YOUR CAKE JOURNEY

 Coffee, walnut & caramel - Coffee & walnut sponge layered with caramel or salted caramel buttercream.

-Carrot, pecan & lime - Delicious carrot cake with pecans, layered with lime curd buttercream
+Carrot, pecan & lime - Delicately spiced carrot cake, with pecans for crunch, layered with lime curd buttercream.

 Cherry Bakewell - Almond sponge layered with cherry conserve and vanilla buttercream